big-andy-coates/populace/populace-core/README.md

 #### Instance tracking

-Populace also comes with a special field and element filter implementation that can be used to avoid circular-references causing a stack-overflow and to stop the same instance, which may be set on multiple fields or elements, being visited twice.
+Populace comes with a special type of field and element filter that can be used to avoid circular-references, which would otherwise cause a stack-overflow, and to stop the same instance, which may be set on multiple fields or elements, being visited more than once.

 The `InstanceTracker` is not installed by default, but can be installed as shown below.